 How we respond to a disaster

-From the minute we arrive to the moment we complete a project, a DKI licensed contractor will keep you informed every step of the way.
+From the minute we arrive to the moment we complete a project, a DKI licensed service provider will keep you informed every step of the way.
 At the same time, we’ll work with your insurance company to ensure you get the disaster recovery and repairs your home or business needs.

 Here’s how our process works:

-- After you call us, we’ll have a team of DKI contractors on site within two hours.
+- After you call us, we’ll have a team of DKI service providers on site within two hours.

-- As our contractors begin setting up, your DKI project manager will discuss your concerns and get more details on the damage to your home or business.
+- As our service providers begin setting up, your DKI project manager will discuss your concerns and get more details on the damage to your home or business.

 - Our team will complete a full assessment of your property to ensure no potential issues or critical damages have been missed.

-- Depending on the extent of the scope of work required, our team may call one or more of our over 500 DKI contractors local to the event to assist with services and/or equipment.
+- Depending on the extent of the scope of work required, our team may call one or more of our 200+ DKI service providers local to the event to assist with services and/or equipment.